Employer health tax frequently asked questions

 If a charitable or non-profit employer has multiple qualifying locations with B.C. remuneration below $1,500,000 for each of those qualifying locations, does the charitable or non-profit employer have to file a tax return?

 Maybe.
-If you’re a charitable or non-profit employer with a total B.C. remuneration (in other words, the total B.C. remuneration of all qualifying locations) greater than $1,500,000, you’re required to file a tax return, even if you don’t pay the employer health tax.
+If you’re a charitable or non-profit employer with a total B.C. remuneration (in other words, the total B.C. remuneration of all qualifying locations) greater than $1,500,000, you’re required to file a tax return, even if you do not pay the employer health tax.

-For more information on the requirement of a charitable or non-profit employer with 2 or more qualifying locations to register for the employer health tax, see the registration question above.
+For more information on the requirement of a charitable or non-profit employer with two or more qualifying locations to register for the employer health tax, see the registration question above.

 For more information on charitable or non-profit employers, see Employer health tax for charitable or non-profit employers